djbqrex/chromaDB-photo-catalog/README.md

 - `POST /update-metadata`: Updates metadata for a specific image
 - `GET /check-init-status`: Checks if the vector database needs initialization

+## TODO

+-   [ ] Scan image metadata to add to context for generating descriptions/tags (Idea from Redditor u/JohnnyLovesData/)
+-   [ ] OCR with tesseract to extract text from images (or hybrid with Llama 3.2 Vision) (Idea from Redditor u/SocialNetworky/)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests to improve the project.